Sneads Ferry, North Carolina: History

 In 1728, Edmund Ennett established a ferry on the banks of the New River.
 Some of Ennett's descendants still reside in the area.
-Originally called, "Ennett's Ferry", it became a key element in the Post road linking Suffolk, Virginia with Charleston, South Carolina.
+Originally called "Ennett's Ferry," it became a key element in the Post road linking Suffolk, Virginia with Charleston, South Carolina.
 By 1759, two ferries operated there, one from each bank of New River.
-Robert Snead was the proprietor of the ferry on the north shore so the community that developed on the banks of the crossing site became known as "Sneads Ferry."
+Robert Snead was the proprietor of the ferry on the north shore, so the community that developed on the banks of the crossing site became known as "Sneads Ferry."
 Caroline Pearson propelled the ferry until it was replaced with a bridge in 1939.
 The village is heavily dependent on the seafood industry.
 The village annually catches over 385 tons of shrimp, 25 tons of flounder, and approximately 493 tons of other seafood like clams, scallops, oysters, mullet, spot, grouper, soft shell and hard shell crabs, sea bass, and more.
 The town holds an annual Shrimp Festival to honor the local seafood industry.

-In August 2016 Frank Rudolf Hayduke became the NSC advisor to the president of the PLCC.

 The Yopps Meeting House was listed on the National Register of Historic Places in 1999.

 Libraries

-Beginning in 1991, the original Sneads Ferry Library was housed in an old First Citizen's Bank and the new Environmental Education Center and Sneads Ferry Branch Library began construction in September 2012 with a grand opening in April 2014.
-Onslow County, North Carolina, in which Sneads Ferry is located, has three other libraries, the Jacksonville Main Library, the Richlands Branch Library, and the Swansboro Branch Library.
+Beginning in 1991, the original Sneads Ferry Library was housed in an old First Citizen's Bank and the new Environmental Education Center and Sneads Ferry Branch Library began construction in September 2012, with a grand opening in April 2014.
+Onslow County, North Carolina, in which Sneads Ferry is located, has three other libraries: the Jacksonville Main Library, the Richlands Branch Library, and the Swansboro Branch Library.